Israel-Hamas war: Biden to travel to Israel, Jordan on Wednesday

 "Biden condemned Hamas’ terrorist attack on Israel and reiterated that Hamas does not stand for the Palestinian people’s right to dignity and self-determination.
 The two leaders agreed to continue their close coordination to prevent the conflict from widening and ensure humanitarian assistance reaches those in need,” said a readout of the call.

-In Biden's call with Prime Minister Mohammed Shia Al-Sudani of Iraq, they discussed ongoing efforts to prevent an expansion of the conflict in Gaza in the wake of Hamas’ abhorrent attack in Israel.
+In Biden's call with Prime Minister Al-Sudani of Iraq, they discussed ongoing efforts to prevent an expansion of the conflict in Gaza in the wake of Hamas’ abhorrent attack in Israel.

 "The two leaders discussed the importance of addressing the worsening humanitarian crisis in Gaza, in coordination with the UN and regional partners,” said a readout of the call.

-Meanwhile, US Defense Secretary Lloyd Austin spoke with Israeli Minister of Defense Yoav Gallant to continue discussions on Israel’s operations to restore security following the Hamas attack.
+Meanwhile, US Defence Secretary Lloyd Austin spoke with Israeli Defence Minister Yoav Gallant to continue discussions on Israel’s operations to restore security following the Hamas attack.
 The Secretary reiterated the US' commitment to continue expediting security assistance and preventing conflict escalation, a media release said.

 Austin emphasised civilian safety and thanked the Gallant for efforts to restore safe drinking water access in Gaza, it said.